Self-hypnosis right before bed can help you program your subconscious mind so that it works for you instead of against you.

 Relaxation, sleep, and your brainwaves

-Relaxation during meditation is usually in alpha at 8 to 12 HZ, which is a little slower than our normal waking state, and is associated with a state of relaxed, open, creativity.
+Relaxation during meditation (can be done with our without a meditation pillow) is usually in alpha at 8 to 12 HZ, which is a little slower than our normal waking state, and is associated with a state of relaxed, open, creativity.
 Alpha is used by athletes and artists for being able to access more parts of the brain for optimal learning and remembering.

 Theta brain waves are 3 to 5 HZ, a little slower than Alpha, but you are often not asleep yet when you are in light theta.
 This is where hypnotic suggestion works best.
 You may be extremely relaxed or in a light doze.
 But in theta you are not so deep into sleep mode that you can’t hear the suggestions.